Get all the latest data for Seville

 Which neighborhoods in Seville have the strongest demand for long-term tenants?

-• Nervion: young professionals working in nearby offices and shopping districts
+• Nervion: mid-career professionals working in the nearby office and retail corridor around Nervion Plaza.

-• Los Remedios: established families and executives seeking prestige addresses
+• Los Remedios: established families and higher-income tenants who prioritize quiet, well-maintained residential streets.

 Finally, please note that we provide a very granular rental analysis in our property pack about Seville.